lbain/lucybain/source/blog/2014/11-16-host-vs-native.md

 ## What’s the difference between host objects and native objects?

-I didn't find as much lot of information about this topic as some of the other [JS interview questions](https://github.com/darcyclarke/Front-end-Developer-Interview-Questions#js).
+I didn’t find as much lot of information about this topic as some of the other [JS interview questions](https://github.com/darcyclarke/Front-end-Developer-Interview-Questions#js).
 So here’s my current understanding, but please comment if I've misunderstood or there’s a better way to explain it.

 __What is a native object?__